-Waste generation, storage and Land pollution • Ensure segregation of hazardous Operation and decommissioning National Environmental Management:
+Waste generation, storage and Land pollution Ensure segregation of hazardous Operation and decommissioning National Environmental Management:

 disposal Hazardous Leachate wastes from non-hazardous.
 Waste Act No. 59 of 2008 as amended

-Illegal dumping • During the construction phase,
+Illegal dumping During the construction phase,

 temporary storage of construction

 waste to be stored in a bunded

 designated area.

 No burning of refuse wastes are on

 the premises or on surrounding

 premises

 All hazardous material must be

 carefully stored and then disposed of

 offsite at the licensed hazardous

 landfill site

-• Separate sealable waste skips/ bins
+Separate sealable waste skips/ bins

 for the different waste streams must

+be available on site

-Waste bins must be emplied on a rogular basis as to onsure bins do not
+Waste bins must be emptied on a regular basis as to ensure bins do not

-overflow
+overflow.

-• No littering will not be permitted on
+No littering will not be permitted on

 site and general housekeeping

 should be enforced

 Site must be kept clean and free of

 rubbish that could potentially attract

 animal pests and that bins are

 scavenger proof.

-• Separate waste skips/ bins for the
+Separate waste skips/ bins for the

 different waste streams must be

 available on site

 Solid and chemical waste generated

 from construction and operational

 phases and the development must be

 kept away from drainage line

-• DO not dump waste of any nature, or
+DO not dump waste of any nature, or

 any foreign material into any drainage

-Ine or stream
+line or stream

-• All waste to be disposed off at a
+All waste to be disposed off at a

+suitably registered waste disposal

 facility

-• A suitable and registered waste
+A suitable and registered waste

 service provider must remove all

 waste materials off site.

-Proof of disposal to be obtained and
+Proof of disposal to be obtained and kept on record

 kept on record

-Employment of Workers, skills training and procurement of construction materials Job creation During engagement/information dissemination, emphas placed on the fact tha employment is directly i feasibility of the mine on community is must be it permanent related to the erations.
-Construction and Operational Matzikama IDP and Planning policies to create conducive environment for sustainable economic growth and empowerment for the business and broader communities Strict adherence to Labor (in terms of the employmetc.) must at all times be our legislation ent of minors made.
-Maximise and mo recruitment where require nitor local red.
-Promote employment of youth. f women and Train locally recruited workers for longer-term where possible. construction employment Support economic of through development of markets. diversification of alternative
+Employment of Job creation During community Construction and Operational Matzikama IDP and Planning policies to

+Workers, skills training and engagement/information ' create conducive environment for

+procurement of dissemination, emphasis must be sustainable economic growth and

+construction materials placed on the fact that permanent empowerment for the business and

+Construction materials employment is directly related to the broader communities

+feasibility of the mine operations.

+Strict adherence to Labour legislation

+(in terms of the employment of minors

+etc.) must at all times be made.

+Maximise and monitor local

+recruitment where required.

+Promote employment of women and

+youth.

+Train locally recruited construction

+workers for longer-term employment

+where possible.

+Support economic diversification

+through development of alternative

+markets.

-Health Safety and Security Crime and Illnesses o Security fence is to be inspected Construction, Operational and Mine Health and Safety Act No. 29 of
+Health, Safety and Security Crime and Illn employees esses Security fence is to be inspected continuously to ensure no illegal entry Construction, Operational ar Decommissioning phases d Mine Health and Safety Act No. 29 of 1996 (as amended)

-employees continuously to ensure no illegal entry Decommissioning phases 1996 (as amended)

-points are created.
+31115107000 points are created.
+Decommosioning phases 1000 (ao amenada)

-• Ensure that PPE is always worn on
+Ensure that PPE is always worn on

 site.

-• Opened trenches and pits must
+Opened trenches and pits must

 remain demarcated to avoid injuries

 to employees

 • Ensure the contacts details of the

 police or Security Company, fire

 fighters, ambulance services are

 available on the site.

 Limit access to the construction crew

 camp only to the workforce.

-• Do not allow the movement of public

-within the development site by
+Do not allow the movement of public within the development site by

 posting notices at the entrance gates,

 and where necessary on the

 boundary fence.

 • Emergency contact details for the

 police, Security Company,

 ambulance and fire department must

 be readily available onsite

-• Emergency facilities must be
+Emergency facilities must be

 available and adequately supplied for

-use by staff and customers

-• Ensure that only suitably qualified
+use by staff and customers • Ensure that only suitably qualified

 personnel use vehicles and

-machineries
+machineries and

 • Ensure that the handling of

 equipment and materials is

 supervised and adequately

 instructed.

 • Security fence is to be inspected

 continuously to ensure no illegal entry

 points are created.

-• Limit access to the site only to the
+Limit access to the site only to the

 workforce.

-• Do not allow the movement of public

-within the development site by
+Do not allow the movement of public within the development site by

-posting notices at the entrance gates,
+within the development site by posting notices at the entrance gates,

 and where necessary on the

 boundary fence.

 Appropriate notification signs must be

 erected, warning the residents and